Lubny: History

 After a railroad line was constructed through Lubny in 1901, industry grew rapidly and expanded in the city.

+During the Revolution of 1905 a self-defence group was formed by Ukrianian activists in Lubny in order to protect the community from the Black Hundreds.
+Among its active members was Andriy Livytskyi, the future head of the Ukrainian People's Republic in exile.
+Members of the force, also known as "Lubny Republic", were later persecuted by Tsarist authorities on accusations of separatism.

-A local newspaper has been circulating in the city since July 1917.
+A local newspaper («Лубенщина») has been circulating in the city since July 1917.

 During the German occupation in the Second World War, Lubny was the centre of major partisan (resistance) movement.
 Two Nazi concentration camps were there.
-On October 16, 1941 over a thousand of the city's Jews, including women and children, were massacred by German Einsatzgruppen on the outskirts of the city.
+On 16 October 1941 over a thousand of the city's Jews, including women and children, were massacred by German Einsatzgruppen on the outskirts of the city.
 The action, all the way until the execution, was thoroughly documented by photographer Johannes Hähle.

+Until 18 July 2020, Lubny was designated as a city of oblast significance and did not belong to Lubny Raion even though it was the center of the raion.
+As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Lubny Raion.

 Modern Lubny

 Today, Lubny is a large industrial and cultural centre.
 Many automotive and farm equipment factories were established during the growth of industry between 1901 and the 1930s.
 As well, Lubny is a major producer of meat and milk products, furniture and bread.
 Over 40 types of ice cream are made in the milk factorу, and the Lubny bread is known across Ukraine.